Transfagarasan Highway, Romania - 3 sizes

 Twisting and turning throughout this photograph is the Transfagarasan Highway, a highway built between 1970 and 1974.
 At the time of construction, the Transfagarasan Highway was used as a military roadway, allowing easy access across the mountains in the event of a Soviet Union invasion.
 Contemporarily, the highway and adjacent hiking paths are seen as leisure destinations, allowing visitors to move throughout and explore the Carpathian Mountains.

-Leventi's dramatic and refined compositions are captured using 4x5” and 8x10” Arca-Swiss cameras to maximize the rich detail in his architectural subjects.
-Works are printed at the artist's New York studio and mounted to an archival aluminum substrate.
-The 72x90 inch editions are presented mounted with an aluminum subframe for a contemporary, frameless installation style.
-40x50 and 50x60 inch editions are framed in white with non-reflective plexiglass; frames measure 0.75 inches wide and 2 inches deep.
+Leventi's dramatic and refined compositions are captured using 4 x 5 inch and 8 x 10 inch Arca-Swiss cameras to maximize the rich detail in his architectural subjects.
+Works are presented with photographic paper borders and are mounted to an archival aluminum substrate.
+The 72 x 90 inch editions are presented mounted with an aluminum subframe for a contemporary frameless installation style or can be framed in white without plexiglass.
+40 x 50 and 50 x 60 inch editions are framed in white with plexiglass; frames measure 0.75 inches wide and 2 inches deep.